[ Log In ] or [ Register ]

 We're going to trace Shoal Creek to its end though, so we continue on and are rewarded the site of the old Austin Athletic Club building at waypoint "AAC".
 This building has been around since the 1930's and has stood abandoned since the late 1980's.

-The trail at this point sometimes resembles a walkway adjancent to a drainage ditch.
+The trail at this point sometimes resembles a walkway adjacent to a drainage ditch.
 Every now and then a nice view, but often not very appealing visually.
 At waypoint "Building Supply Sign" though you can get a little gem of history.
 We found the back of the old Austin Building Supply, complete with painted sign that you can see here.

 The southern section of Shoal Creek is not the best

 Just south of the building supply sign is the last creek crossing that you'll have to make in this direction and it's the most tricky.
 We did not want to go up to street level further upstream and then work our way to the other side, so found the shallowest section of stream and positioned some rocks strategically so that we could hop across.
-The shallowest section was a couple of hundred feet away from the trail proper on the other side so we had to carefully walk along the decorative stone wall (stairsteped, thankfully) on the opposite bank.
+The shallowest section was a couple of hundred feet away from the trail proper on the other side so we had to carefully walk along the decorative stone wall (stairstepped, thankfully) on the opposite bank.

 The Seaholm power plant dominates the last couple of blocks before getting to Town Lake.
 Technically, some part of the trail should be off limits as construction goes on.
 When we got to waypoint "Gates" though we found the gates wide open and no one around, so we proceeded, knowing that the last stretch of trail was just a bit further up.
 We were rewarded by being able to pass by the remnants of a railroad bridge on 3rd street.
 Some of the rails had the date 1928 stamped on them.